deslisj/project_python_203/README.md

 - This package is an extenstion of the `pybacktestchain` package.
 - This package enables to compute the simple or exponential moving averages on several stocks.
 - It also allows to plot the moving averages and the stock prices.
 - The package then enables to simulate the trading strategy based on the moving averages and to run backtests.
+- There is a file named 'example_of_usage' that gives an application of the package

 ## Contributing